MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-Label.md

 Get-Label
 ```

-This example returns a summary list of all labels in the organization.
+This example returns a summary list of all sensitivity labels in the organization.

 ### -------------------------- Example 2 --------------------------
 ```
 Get-Label -Identity "Engineering Group" | Format-List
 ```

-This example returns detailed information for the label named Engineering Group.
+This example returns detailed information for the sensitivity label named Engineering Group.

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the label that you want to view.
+The Identity parameter specifies the sensitivity label that you want to view.
 You can use any value that uniquely identifies the label.
 For example:

 - Name